Is my happiness similar to your happiness?

 I just started to run, teachers pushed me a little bit with encouragement, that’s it.

-I ran in many school competitions, I didn’t win a lot but I felt really good when I would run.
+I ran in many school competitions, I didn’t win a lot but I felt really good when I used to run.

-I ran through middle school to high school in various school competitions and local tournaments.
+I ran through middle school to high school and local tournaments.

 No one around me including my family and friends asked me to run, no one wanted it actually.